 At a retail price of $59, the EDC tool is the most expensive multi-tool in this review.
 Once you factor in the $25 top cap and the cost of getting your steerer threaded ($35 for the kit), you're looking at approximately $120 for the whole shebang.
 Because there are very nice multi-tools on the market, several of which are in this review, that cost a third of that price, it's hard to say that this represents a good value.
 This is one of those rare cases, however, where the end user can only determine the value of a product like this.
 If you aspire to ride without a pack, or you like to have the coolest new conversation starting bike gear, then perhaps you can justify the expense.
 Our testers think it is pretty outstanding.

 The EDC is a truly impressive and unique multi-tool.
 It is shockingly lightweight, thoughtfully designed, and packed with virtually every tool you need out on the trail.
 It slides neatly into your fork's steerer tube for storage and easy access when you need it.
 Unfortunately, there are obvious disadvantages to this system, most notably the price and the installation process.
 If you're willing to look past those hurdles, then this is one of the best multi-tools for mountain biking that money can buy.

 Other Versions and Accessories

-There are a couple important things you will need to use your EDC tool.
-An EDC top cap ($25) is required and they are offered in a variety of colors and weigh only 4.2g.
-In addition to the top cap, you'll need to have your steerer threaded by a local shop, or you can buy a threading kit ($35) so you can do it yourself.
+There are a couple of important things you will need to use your EDC tool.
+An EDC top cap ($25) is required, and they are offered in a variety of colors and weigh only 4.2g.
+In addition to the top cap, you'll need to have your steerer threaded by a local shop, or you can buy a threading kit ($35), so you can do it yourself.

 — Jeremy Benson